tom0334/ConsistentSpacingDecoration/README.md

 # ConsistentSpacingDecoration
 A RecyclerViewItemDecoration that provides consistent spacing on all 4 sides when working with GridlayoutManager

 When using gridlayoutmanager with cards and padding/margin on your listitems, the spacing between items is doubled.
-This libary fixes that.
+This librfary fixes that.

 WITHOUT ConsistentSpacingDecoration  |  WITH ConsistentSpacingDecoration: